mfow/polisci/README.md

 # polisci
 Political Science in Python

 This project will mostly be about reimplementing my [undergraduate dissertation](https://www.dropbox.com/s/grwyfydi6btn0ht/CS380_Michael_Fowlie_Final.pdf?dl=0) in Python with a re-usable library, which can then serve as a basis of further research by myself or others.
+The original source code in C# and R is available on GitHub https://github.com/mfow/uoa-political-science

 ## Abstract